Taking your time with a slow, positive introduction process leads to long-term harmony.

 Reminders for Multi-Cat Households

 When you adopt a new furry friend, a cat is not all that you will be adding to the household.
 You’ll need more litter boxes too.
-The rule of thumb is one box location per cat plus an additional box (see “Litter Box Facts” handout for more tips).
+The rule of thumb is one box location per cat plus an additional box (see “Litter Boxes Get the Scoop Part One, Part Two, and Part Three handout for more tips).
 You will also need more feeding stations, water bowls, scratching posts, beds, and cat condos.
 Even in a small apartment, you can make enough room for your cats by creating more vertical space.

 With the techniques described here, you can successfully introduce new cats to existing ones.
 The moral is that we humans are far too anxious to “just see how they do,” but taking a little more time in the very beginning will help us achieve much more harmony in the long term.